Skip to main content

 Cash Accounting

-It is not possible to opt for the special scheme for cash accounting in Malta.
+It is not possible for domestic and cross border SME to opt for the special scheme for cash accounting in Malta.